-If you are interested in opening a small and medium-sized company, then Limited Liability Company is the best choice for you.
-The incorporation process of Limited Liability Company is simple and straightforward.
-The characteristics of this type of company encourage foreign investors to choose such companies for investment in Turkey.
-There is at least one shareholder for this company, and it requires a minimum share capital of around 5,000 TRY.
-This type of company is handled by the board of directors.
+If you are interested in opening a small or medium-sized company, then a Limited Liability Company is the best choice for you.
+The incorporation process of a Limited Liability Company is simple and straightforward.
+The characteristics of this type of company encourage foreign investors to choose this type of company for investment in Turkey.
+There is at least one shareholder for this company type, and it requires a minimum share capital of around 5,000.00₺.
+This type of company is handled by the board of directors.2

-● Collective company is also one of the types of companies in Turkey, which is similar to Commandite Company, but the shareholder of this company can have limited liability.
+“Collective Company” type is also one of the types of companies in Turkey, which is similar to the “Commandite Company” type, but the shareholder(s) of this company can have limited liability.

-How to register a company in Turkey?
+How can you register a company in Turkey?

-● The articles of association must be drafted and notarized by a public notary in Turkey.
+- The Articles of Association must be drafted and notarized by a public notary in Turkey.

-● The articles of association and other required documents must be filed with the Companies Registrar.
+- The Articles of Association and other required documents must be filed with the Companies Registrar.

 How to establish a company in Turkey?

-No matter what type of company in Turkey you have chosen to open and how much capital you have invested before the company’s registration, the total capital of the company should be accomplished within 24 months after the registration by the partners.
+Regardless of the sort of company you want to start in Turkey or how much capital you invested in before the company was registered, the complete capital of the company should be gathered by the partners within 24 months of the registration.

 How can you acquire a company in Turkey?